awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBSnapshot.Oracle.md

 If you have existing manual DB snapshots, you can upgrade them to a later version of the Oracle database engine\.

 When Oracle stops providing patches for a version, and Amazon RDS deprecates the version, you can upgrade your snapshots that correspond to the deprecated version\.
 For more information, see [Oracle Engine Version Management](CHAP_Oracle.md#Oracle.Concepts.Patching)\.
-To learn about upgrading snapshots in preparation for the automatic upgrade of 11\.2, see [Migrating from SE2 to EE Using Snapshots](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.auto-upgrade-of-11g.migrating-editions)\.
+To learn how to upgrade snapshots in preparation for the automatic upgrade of 11\.2, see [Migrating from SE2 to EE Using Snapshots](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.auto-upgrade-of-11g.migrating-editions)\.

 The following snapshot upgrades are currently supported\.